Harry8118/tMovies-react_app/README.md

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Run npm start.
+The project will be opened on the [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### The page can also be called with the URL
 https://harry8118.github.io/tMovies-react_app/